Raspberry Pi I²C Getting Started

 - digitalWrite(pin, digitalVal) - Writes the digital value to the input pin.

 - readADC() - This function will print out the raw analog value, and voltage from each pin.

-Using the built-in package's examples, you can test out some of the helper functions.
-Open the examples/ folder and run the following command:
+Using the built-in package's examples from the package GitHub page, you can test out some of the helper functions.
+Download all the package examples here:

 This program will read the digital signal from the Wireling connected to Port 0 on the Raspberry Pi Hat.
 The entire program looks like this:

 # Wireling Simple Input Example # This example can be used with the Large Button, Small button, Switch, # and Digital Hall Sensor Wirelings to read the digital state import time import tinycircuits_wireling wireling = tinycircuits_wireling.Wireling() while(True): wireling.digitalRead(0) # Insert 0-3 correlating with the port label on pi hat time.sleep(0.2)